-&lt;sup>12 Clarke, R.T., Sharp.
+12 Clarke, R.T., Sharp.
 J. and Liley, D. (2010) Ashdown Forest visitor survey data analysis: Natural England Commissioned Reports, Number 048 - Figure 15, page 32.
 (60% of visitors travelling by car to the Thames Basin Heaths come from within a 5km distance, whereas at Ashdown Forest, this figure is 40%).
+13 UE Associates (March 2015) Habitats Regulations Assessment for the Mid Sussex District Plan - paragraph 6.4.7, page 32 (The majority is identified as 83% of regular visitors).
+14 UE Associates (2009) Visitor access patterns on Ashdown Forest - Table 3.12, page 36.

-13 UE Associates (March 2015) Habitats Regulations Assessment for the Mid Sussex District Plan - further away from the Ashdown Forest or with a longer travel time 15.
+further away from the Ashdown Forest or with a longer travel time 15 .
 To have several zones of influence based on the proportionate amount of visitors to Ashdown Forest Detailed analysis of the visitor survey data would be required to develop different zones of influence based on the proportionate number of visitors to Ashdown Forest.
 It would be intended that different approaches to mitigation measures would be applied in each zone of influence to specifically address the likely amount of new people from additional residential development.

-Table 31- Zone of Influence Options
+Table 34- Zone of Influence Options